asteroid-team/asteroid/egs/demask/README.md

 ## What's next for Asteroid
 Pretty much everything is next.
-- A growing community of users and contributors.
+- A tighter integration with `torchaudio` and torch's `ComplexTensor`.
+- `TorchScript` support.
+- End to end separation to ASR with [ESPNet](https://github.com/espnet/espnet)
+- Multi-channel extensions
 - A nice refactoring of the bash recipes into Python CLI.
-- A tighter integration with `torchaudio`.
-- Hopefully `TorchScript` support.
-- End to end separation to ASR with [ESPNet](https://github.com/espnet/espnet) and the list can go on..
+- A growing community of users and contributors. and the list can go on..